Public transport in Diani centers around shared minibuses, offering an authentic and economical way to travel.

 Matatus are the main form of public transport.
 They follow fixed routes but have no designated stops; you can flag them down anywhere and alight anywhere along the route.
-Matatus are low-cost however crowded.
+Matatus are affordable however crowded.

 Main route runs along Diani Beach Road, connecting Ukunda to resorts.

-Confirm fare before boarding.
+Verify the price before boarding.
 Be ready for a crowded journey.
 Watch your belongings.

 Requires IDP, national license, credit card.
 Costs US$40-80/day.